 They can even restrict some motion, which may be damaging to recently operated skin and tissues.

 Types of Breast Surgery Bras

-Not all breast surgery bras are built the same way, and not all breast surgeries are the same.
+Not all bras are built the same way, and not all breast surgeries are the same.
 For women who have had breast surgery for cancer, it’s likely you’ll also want compression sleeves to keep fluids from pooling in the arms.

 They also keep the breasts from healing in a shape that you don’t want them to heal in.
-In other words, breast surgery bras can help you keep that shape you were interested in – the reason for the surgery in the first place.
+In other words, post-op bras can help you keep that shape you were interested in – the reason for the surgery in the first place.

 Talking with Your Doctor About Breast Surgery Bras

 Ask your doctor if they think you would benefit from a breast surgery bra after your surgery.

 See if they have any suggestions about how often and when to wear the bra.